-Tampa Bay is currently a 3.5-point underdog via DraftKings Sportsbook.
+Tampa Bay is currently 5-point underdogs via DraftKings Sportsbook.
 How will they ensure they’ll come out victorious this week?
-Our staff weighs in with their predictions for the Bucs game and picks for the rest of the NFL’s Week 4 games.
+Our staff weighs in with their predictions for the Bucs game and picks for the rest of the NFL’s Week 3 games.

 Gil Arcia: Bucs put up a wall

 OK look.
 If you didn’t see what Eagles running back D’Andre Swift did in Week 2, I suggest you do.
 He rushed for 170+ yards on the ground in Week 2 and the Bucs have yet to face the threat of a good running back and quarterback together on the field at the same time.
 With Swift and quarterback Jalen Hurts, Philadelphia will look to kick off some designed runs early and often, however, the Bucs stone them to under 70 yards total on the ground.

 So far, Baker Mayfield and the Bucs offense has surprised a lot of people.
 They seemed a little more in sync with one another in week two compared to week one and while they didn’t put up as many points as they probably should have against the Bears, they did do one really important thing for the second consecutive game – protect the ball.
 Even with as stout and difficult as the Eagles pass rush is, the Bucs will have their third consecutive game to start the season of not turning the ball over and that will help keep them in the game throughout the night.